LeonardLi/KateBattle/README.md

 ## What is KateBattle?
  This project is my undergraduate project, the last project we engage ourselves in for college time.
  We build this game using cocos2dx engine.
-With the great support the engine provide and the great effort we have gave, this game comes out and we hope when it show up it also show off ~
+With the great support the engine provide and the great effort we have gave, this game comes out and we hope when it shows up it also shows off ~

 ### when *first* clone the project, Do REMEMBER Do this: